TalicZealot/SotN-Relic-Tracker/README.md

-# SotN Relic Tracker
+# SotN Relic and Location check Autoracker
-Relic Tracker LUA script for the Castlevania:SotN Randomizer
+Autotracker LUA script for the Castlevania:SotN Randomizer

 Settings(toggles inside the scripts):
 * Only track progression relics.